maxblum/hatchjs/README.md

 Hatch.js uses the RedisHQ driver which is part of [JugglingDB][jugglingdb].
 Redis may seem like an unusual choice for a primary database.
 It was chosen because the requirements of Hatch.js and derived apps are usually fairly data-light + traffic-heavy.
 Redis is an ideal choice because of it's lightning quick performance.
 Due to the asynchronous nature of Node.js + Redis and the optimised implementation of MULTI batching within the [RedisHQ][redishq] driver, multiple duplicate requests within the same i/o callback context are also able to share queries and results-sets meaning that performance and scalability of the solution is significantly improved over what is achievable using a more conventional database such as MongoDB or MySQL.
 On rudimentary hardware (e.g. a standard 1 thread AWS micro instance), Hatch.js is easily able to cope with significant levels of traffic and a large number of concurrent users.
 We estimate the base performance is roughly 20-30x that of platforms such as Wordpress.

+The Hatch.js database schema is simple and self-explanatory and can be found [here](./db/schema.js).

 ### [./lib][lib]

 Hatch core.
 Contains API and core implementation.
-Hatch APIs are accessible in code as follows:
+Hatch APIs are accessible via the context in code as follows:

 ```JavaScript
 c.compound.hatch.apiName.functionName();
 ```

-or
+Or globally:

 ```JavaScript
 var compound = require('compound');